Theaflavin

 Black Tea and Skin Health

 First, it nourishes the skin with vitamins B2, C, and E, with minerals such as magnesium, potassium, and zinc, and essential polyphenols and tannins.
-Second, its caffeine and some of its other chemical components can kill oral viruses, which helps prevent skin infections (and pimples).
+Second, its caffeine and some of its other chemical components can kill oral viruses, which helps prevent skin immune challenges (and pimples).

 Is black tea as healthy as green tea?